 Chictopia sellers carry fashion forward products and ensure great customer experience.
 Click here if you are interested in selling your merchandise on Chictopia.

-i wanted to do this.. i dyed my hair a blonde color to make it lighter and my dark brown hair got DARKER. aggrivating. go to a salon. bleaching seems like it sucksposted about 4 years ago
+i wanted to do this.. i dyed my hair a blonde color to make it lighter and my dark brown hair got DARKER. aggrivating. go to a salon. bleaching seems like it sucksposted over 4 years ago

 hey do anyone know what color this is…